Posts

 My eCPPT Journey

 Last year I decided to move my study more into focusing on security to give myself more exposure to this important area.
 I wasn’t expecting the rabbit hole that it’s sent me down.
 Studying for the eCPPT(Certified Professional Penetration Tester) has opened up a hole new community and it’s been a brilliant year of learning, but more than I was expecting.
 I took the v2 exam, which is due to be retired at the end of December.
-Unlike the new v3 exam which is a 24hr exam, but doesn’t require a report to be created.
-The v2 exam was a 1-week long lab exam with a 1-week report write up phase.

 Finding Files - Part Two